laravel/docs/helpers.md

     $removed = Str::remove('e', $string);

-    // Ptr Pipr pickd a pck of pickld ppprs.
+    // 'Ptr Pipr pickd a pck of pickld ppprs.'

 You may also pass `false` as a third argument to the `remove` method to ignore case when removing strings.